Eisenwave/cxx26-bit-permutations/README.md

 - `compress_bitsl`
 - `expand_bitsl`

-All functions are located in namespace `std::experimental`.
+All functions are located in namespace `cxx26bp`.

 This implementation aims to provide the fastest possible library implementation for each of these functions, using any possible hardware support.